-If your stance width is wide (lots of space between your shoes and the crank arms) and your knees dive inward, try a narrower stance (note: there could be several other things going on).
+If your stance width is wide (lots of space between your shoes and the crank arms) and your knees dive inward, try a narrower stance.
+Note this isn’t a catch-all solution and there could be several other things going on.

 Aside from fore/aft, float and canting, stance width is often overlooked, or a victim of the other three adjustments.

-Not enough?
-Then there’s one last thing to consider: you are not symmetrical.
+There’s one last thing to consider: you are not symmetrical.

-Perhaps you don’t sit squarely on your saddle or perhaps you have two different length legs (functionally or structurally).
-There are vertical stack spacers available to help accommodate for this.
+Perhaps you don’t sit squarely on your saddle, or perhaps you have two different-length legs (functionally or structurally).
+There are vertical stack spacers available to help accommodate this.

-You’ll very likely need new bolts to accommodate your stack spacer, which aren’t expensive and when it’s the right move are well worth the money.
+You’ll very likely need new bolts to accommodate your stack spacer, which aren’t expensive, and when it’s the right move are well worth the money.

 Check your cleats for wear

-Cleats are a wear item, regardless of brand.
+Cycling cleats are a wear item, regardless of brand.
 The same can be said for pedals, with some holding up better than others.

-Making changes and not documenting what you’ve done leaves you armed with only the ‘ignorant shrug’ as a tool of communication and it’s scientifically proven 100 percent ineffective, 100 percent of the time.
+Making changes and not documenting what you’ve done leaves you armed with only the ‘ignorant shrug’ as a tool of communication and it’s scientifically proven 100 per cent ineffective, 100 per cent of the time.